musha1140/midi/README.md

 1. Go to the [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/).
 2. Copy the Mermaid diagram code below.
 3. Paste the code into the Mermaid Live Editor.
-4. The editor will render the diagram, allowing you to visualize the project structure and terminal logic.
+4. The editor will render the diagram, allowing you to visualize the project structure and terminal logic. -- If not visible here

 ```mermaid
 mindmap